Frequently Asked Questions

 At Hometown Builders, we provide a range of services, including custom decks, composite decks, patios, deck remodeling and resurfacing, waterproof decking, and more.

-We serve Washington County, WI, including Cedarburg, Richfield, Germantown, Jackson, Menomonee Falls, Mequon, Merton, Oconomowoc, Slinger, Sussex, and surrounding communities.
+We serve Washington and Waukesha County, WI, including Cedarburg, Richfield, Germantown, Jackson, Menomonee Falls, Mequon, Merton, Oconomowoc, Slinger, Sussex, and surrounding communities.
 Contact us to see if we serve your city.

-We appreciate your consideration of Hometown Builders and look forward to providing you with a free estimate.
+We appreciate your consideration of Hometown Builders and look forward to providing you with a consultation.
 Please complete our form.

 We guarantee unparalleled performance, quality, and beauty with all deck projects.
 The manufacturers we work with, TimberTech, Trex, and Deckorators, also provide warranties for their products and materials.